fitzy101/streammon/README.md

 - Add flag to start the file read from the end of a file.

 ## Known issues
-- Fix the argument passing to allow for quoted arguments.
 - Submit issues on Github.

 # License